aal80/agentcore-workshops/building-ai-agents/m05-identity.md

 - Rotating credentials requires redeploying the agent
 - The same static secret is used across all environments and invocations — there is no per-session or per-user isolation

 In this module you'll replace this pattern with **Amazon Bedrock AgentCore Identity** — a managed service that stores credentials in an encrypted **Token Vault** and vends short-lived access tokens on demand.
 Your agent no longer holds any long-lived secrets.
+The following diagram illustrates "before" and "after" architecture you'll implement:

 ![](./images/m05-arch.png)